2010–11 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale nearly slipped up at Princes Park to Conference South Dartford, and were saved only by an 84th minute John McCombe header.
 Vale made no mistake in the replay, dispatching the "Darts" with a 4–0 win.
-They booked themselves a Third Round date at Turf Moor with Championship club Burnley with a 1–0 home win over Accrington Stanley.
+They booked themselves a third round date at Turf Moor with Championship club Burnley with a 1–0 home win over Accrington Stanley.
 The Burnley game was Gannon's first game in charge, and resulted in a 4–2 defeat.

 In the League Cup, Vale managed to defeat a Championship side by slaying high-flying Queens Park Rangers 3–1 at Loftus Road, new signing Richards scoring twice.
 Premier League opposition proved to be too much of a challenge however, as a strong Fulham side destroyed the Vale 6–0 at Craven Cottage – Zoltán Gera and Bobby Zamora both bagging braces.

-In the League Trophy, both the Richards strikers struck down Rochdale with a 2–1 win.
-League One Carlisle United awaited in the Second Round at Brunton Park, and vanquished the "Valiants" on penalties following a 2–2 draw.
+In the Football League Trophy, both the Richards strikers struck down Rochdale with a 2–1 win.
+League One Carlisle United awaited in the second round at Brunton Park and vanquished the "Valiants" on penalties following a 2–2 draw.